 Did You Know?

-The only "Tetsuo" film to feature Americans in the cast.
+The only "Tetsuo" film in which male genitalia isn't shown.
 See more

 The Theme for Tetsuo the Bullet Man